mmarcell264/React-practice/README.md

-Source of the practice projects: https://www.udemy.com/course/react-the-complete-guide-incl-redux/
+Source of the practice projects (implemented by me): https://www.udemy.com/course/react-the-complete-guide-incl-redux/